Patrick Brammall: Career

-Patrick Brammall graduated from Victorian College of the Arts in 2001.
-His breakthrough role was in the 2004 television movie The Alice, which led to a starring role in the spin-off series in 2005.
-He also had a starring role in television series Canal Road in 2008.
+Brammall graduated from the Victorian College of the Arts in 2001.
+His breakthrough role was in the 2004 television film The Alice, which led to a starring role in the spin-off series in 2005.
+He also had a starring role in the television series Canal Road in 2008.
 This was followed by many roles in television series, short films and theatre.

-In 2010, he played Griff's brother Tim in the gentle comedy Griff the Invisible.
+In 2010, he played Griff's brother Tim in the comedy-drama film Griff the Invisible.

-In 2012, Brammall had a starring role in two ABC comedy series – The Strange Calls as Sgt Neil Lloyd, and A Moody Christmas as Sean Moody (for which he won the AACTA Award for Best Performance in a Television Comedy).
+In 2012, Brammall had a starring role in two ABC comedy series – The Strange Calls as Sgt.
+Neil Lloyd, and A Moody Christmas as Sean Moody (for which he won the AACTA Award for Best Performance in a Television Comedy).
 In 2013, Brammall reprised the role of Sean Moody for the eight-part series, The Moodys.
 He also wrote episode 5 of the series, and was consequently nominated for an Australian Writers' Guild award for Best Narrative Comedy.

-In 2013 he acted in The Elegant Gentleman's Guide to Knife Fighting, a sketch comedy show for the ABC, before going on to play Rupert Murdoch in the Nine Network miniseries, Power Games: The Packer-Murdoch War, which went to air in September 2013.
+Also in 2013, he acted in The Elegant Gentleman's Guide to Knife Fighting, a sketch comedy show for the ABC, before going on to play Rupert Murdoch in the Nine Network miniseries, Power Games: The Packer-Murdoch War, which went to air in September 2013.

-Brammall also has a starring role in the ABC comedy series Upper Middle Bogan as Danny Bright, which premiered in August 2013.
+Brammall also had a starring role in the ABC comedy series Upper Middle Bogan as Danny Bright, which premiered in August 2013.
 The second season premiered in October 2014.

 In 2014, Brammall joined the main cast of the Network Ten series Offspring, playing the role of midwife Leo Taylor.
 He also has a co-starring role in the Josh Lawson written and directed comedy feature, The Little Death.

 In 2015, he starred in both the film Ruben Guthrie and the Stan series No Activity.

-In 2020, Brammall voiced Bandit's brother Rad on Bluey.
+In 2020, Brammall voiced Bandit and Stripe's brother Radley on the television series Bluey.

+In 2022, Brammall starred, wrote and produced Binge/Foxtel comedy Colin from Accounts, In 2024, it was announced that a second season would go ahead.
+In April 2025, the series would be renewed for a third season.

+In July 2024, Brammall was announced as the lead role for the Apple TV+ series The Dispatcher.

+In 2025, Brammall was nominated for a silver Logie award for his work on Colin from Accounts.

+Brammall is set to appear in The Devil Wears Prada 2 as a love interest of Anne Hathaway's character Andrea Sachs.
+The film is set for release in mid 2026.

 Personal life

 Brammall met his first wife Samantha Nield on the set of TV series The Alice, where she was a member of the crew.
 The couple married in 2013, but were divorced as of September 2017.
 In August 2017, Brammall was reported to be dating actress Harriet Dyer.
 In March 2021, Brammall and Dyer married five days after they became engaged.
-The couple adopted their first child, a daughter, in 2021.
+The couple adopted their first child, a daughter, Joni Jane Brooklyn Brammall, in September of 2021.
+They welcomed a second daughter, Mabel, in February 2025.